-In the world of glass showers, there are 2 variations.
-Whether you go with a sliding or pivot, or a fixed panel for your bathtub, you’ll eventuall be faced with two options: framed or frameless.
+In the world of glass shower doors, will you go with a sliding, pivot, or a fixed panel for your shower tub combo?
 What’s the difference and which one is best for you?

 First let’s talk about the difference between frameless and framed glass showers in both functionally and in terms of style.

 Framed glass showers function exactly like frameless.
 Be it pivot or sliding.
 They accomplish the same job.